 This appropriately named bird is often seen on backcountry roads at night where they sit waiting to fly up to catch large insects and moths.

-Although not a feeder bird, it can be seen flying over rural towns and suburban neighborhoods during the summer just before dusk.
+Although not a feeder bird, it can be seen flying over rural towns and suburban neighborhoods during the summer just before du neighborhoods during the summer just before dusk.
 Their bold white wing patches, fluttery flight style, and nasal "peent" calls are distinctive.

-Open habitats.
+HABITAT: Open habitats.